Back & Neck Injuries Sustained in Truck Accidents

 First, you must show exactly how the defendant’s misconduct led to your injuries because the defendant will try and come back and say that it was your fault, someone else’s fault, or act of nature.

-The Value of Back and Neck Injury Claims from a Chicago Truck Crash
+The Value of Back and Neck Injury Claims from a Commercial Truck Crash

 First, add up all of the bills that the truck incident cost you.
 Second, multiply this figure by a number between six and ten if you suffered intangible injuries like long-term pain, disability, or disfigurement depending upon how serious these harms were.
 Third, subtract twenty-five percent for costs.
 This solution should give a rough guide to the value of your claim.